 Andrea Page is President and founder of FITMOM, Ontario’s premier fitness company specializing in fitness, wellness and childbirth preparation programs for moms and moms-to-be.

 I just loved reading Fit Mom along with dozen of other books and magazines when I was pregnant.
-I had to keep my pregnancy info compartmentalized from my regular work as an RTSlabs specialized custom software developer for a progressive IT company.
+I had to keep my pregnancy info compartmentalized from my regular work as a specialized custom software developer for a progressive IT company.
 And thank goodness for their get-it done philosophy without any rigid rules.
 There are no closed doors, and no scheduled office hours.
 Instead, we are a self-managed which made this a perfect job for me.
 On the days when I felt nauseous I could work from home and just check in with my team mates.
 Every one was supportive at work which I really appreciated, just as Andrea Page's approach to exercise during pregnancy allowed me to feel comfortable pursuing my physical activities just as running and later when I was too advanced in the pregnancy to run, to continue with my yoga and stretching classes.
-Update: one healthy little girl and one happy Mom/ software developer!
+Update: one healthy little girl and one happy Mom / software developer!

 Yes To Exercise